 Regent liquids include a wash, stain and bleach.
 The shelf life is 12 months.
 In low volume clinics, however, we do recommend that a portion of the reagents be refrigerated to ensure that a stable environment is maintained in order to maximize shelf-life.

-Parasight System has been optimized for both accuracy and precision.
+Parasight System is a filtration method which has been optimized for both accuracy and precision.
 Its accuracy was caIibrated to produce, on average, the same egg counts as the McMaster test described in the parasitology guidelines issued by the American Association of Equine Practitioners (AAEP).
 As a result, veterinarians can continue using the same familiar metrics (such as treatment thresholds) for their parasite control programs.
 Since the McMaster test is notoriously imprecise, calibration was achieved by running hundreds of tests on dozens of samples in order to average out these errors.
 Since this process involved counting multiple samples multiple times using both Parasight System and McMaster, it also allowed us to statistically evaluate the relative precision of both tests.

 In summary, our testing and validation of Parasight System have shown that even the least-trained analyst is now capable of producing equine fecal egg counts that surpass the results obtained from the McMaster test detailed in the AAEP guidelines when performed by even experienced parasitologists.